lalbornoz/PuTTie/PuTTie/README.md

 late June 2018, very low maintenance cost, it is much less likely to succumb to the inevitability of bit rot and loss of maintainers.

 Still not convinced?
-Here are seven (7) *extremely convincing* reasons why you should use PuTTie:
+Here are six (6) *extremely convincing* reasons why you should use PuTTie:

 1. It's really cute!